hakaboom/base_image/README.md

 5. **download**

-This returns image Data with cuda_GpuMat
+This returns image Data with cuda.GpuMat

 This function will call transform_gpu